ibm-cloud-docs/discovery-data/projects.md

 This tagged information is used later when a natural language phrase is submitted as a search query to return a smarter response.

 A sample Document Retrieval project is available for you to explore.
-For more information, see [Getting started with the Watson Discovery Sample Project](/docs/discovery-data?topic=discovery-data-getting-started).
+For more information, see [Getting started with Watson Discovery](/docs/discovery-data?topic=discovery-data-getting-started).
 {: tip}

 ### Document Retrieval for Contracts ![Premium plan](images/premium.png) ![Cloud Pak for Data](images/cp4d.png)